nus-cs2113-AY1920S2/tp/docs/DeveloperGuide.md

 1. Reads user input and passes it to `Logic` for parsing and execution of the command.
 2. Receives command results from `Logic` and listens for changes in `Model` to display updated information to the user.
-3. Draws on `Commons` to obtain the relevant messages to be displayed to the user.
+3. Draws on `Commons` to obtain the relevant stored messages to be displayed to the user.

 ### Storage component

 ![Storage-Component](images/Storage-Component.png)

 The `Storage` component is responsible for:
-* Reading data files to update the information in local memory.
+* Reading and loading data files to update the information in local memory during program start up.
 * Writing and saving all data into the relevant data files.

 The Storage consists of the following classes:
 * `Storage` - Stores all user profile information in respective data files

 The `Storage` component
-1. Reads data files (if present) using `Logic` and updates `Model` with the relevant information.
+1. Reads data files (if present) using `Logic` and updates `Model` with the relevant information during start up.
 2. Receives instructions from `logic` to save and write in-memory information from `Model` into the relevant data files.